Oracle cloud at customer

 oracle cloud at customer networking solutions

 1. Virtual Cloud Network (VCN): Oracle Cloud Infrastructure’s VCN provides a customizable and private cloud network for your resources, similar to a traditional data center network.
-You have complete control over your virtual networking environment, including selecting your own IP address range, creating subnets, and configuring route tables and network gateways.
+You have complete control over your virtual networking environment, including selecting your IP address range, creating subnets, and configuring route tables and network gateways.

 2. FastConnect: Oracle Cloud Infrastructure FastConnect provides a dedicated, private connection between your data center and Oracle Cloud Infrastructure.
 This ensures a faster and more reliable connection compared to internet-based connections.